sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-conditional-logic/README.md

 }
 ```

-In general, it's usually easier to read negative cases first and the ideal case last.
+In general, it's easier to read negative cases first and the ideal case last.

 ## Additional Resources